j3-signalroom/apache_flink-kickstarter/README.md

 - Added **thread-safety** for random number generation in Flink applications.
 - Improved overall **performance** in all Flink applications.

-These changes turn the project into both a quick-start example and a **_living reference architecture_** for designing production-grade Apache Flink + Apache Iceberg applications in 2025.
+With these updates, the project isn’t just a set of examples—it’s a launchpad and a **_blueprint_**.
+It lets you spin up Flink + Iceberg pipelines in minutes and learn exactly how to architect streaming systems built for the scale and intelligence of 2025.

 ### **1.4 Why It Matters**
 The shift from batch analytics to continuous intelligence is occurring now.
 Apache Flink v2.1 and Apache Iceberg v1.10 are not just incremental upgrades—they symbolize the merging of **_streaming_**, **_AI_**, and **_lakehouse architecture_**.